dzcxjennifer/dzcxjennifer.github.io/README.md

 ## About Me

 I am currently a senior at UC Berkeley majoring in Industrial Engineering and Operations Research.
 At Berkeley, I am fortunate to conduct research under the supervision of [Anil Aswani](https://vcresearch.berkeley.edu/faculty/anil-aswani), [Abhishek Nagaraj](https://www.abhishekn.com), and [Cheng Ren](https://www.albany.edu/ssw/faculty/cheng-ren).
-I will be joining Stanford management science & engineering as an incoming PhD student this fall.
+I will be joining Stanford management science & engineering as a PhD student this fall.

 ## Curriculum Vitae
 A copy of my C.V. can be found [here](assets/img/website_CV_2.pdf).
 (Last updated: Feb 2024)